Matcher: Segment Anything with One Shot Using All-Purpose Feature Matching: Dataset Details

 \section{Dataset Details}

-\textbf{PASCAL-Part}~ Based on PASCAL VOC 2010~\cite{everingham2010pascal} and its body part annotations~\cite{chen2014detect}, we build the PASCAL-Part dataset following~\cite{morabia2020attention}.
+\textbf{PASCAL-Part}~ Based on PASCAL VOC 2010~\citep{everingham2010pascal} and its body part annotations~\citep{chen2014detect}, we build the PASCAL-Part dataset following~\citep{morabia2020attention}.
 Table~\ref{pascal_part} shows the part taxonomy of PASCAL-Part dataset.
 The dataset consists of four superclasses, \ie, animals, indoor, person, and vehicles.
 There are five subclasses for animals (bird, cat, cow, dog, horse, sheep), three for indoor (bottle, potted plant, tv monitor), one for person (person), and six for vehicles (aeroplane, bicycle, bus, car, motorbike, train).
 There are 56 different object parts in total.

-\textbf{PACO-Part}~ Based on the PACO~\cite{ramanathan2023paco} dataset, we build the more difficult PACO-Part benchmark for one-shot object part segmentation.
-We filter the object parts whose area is minimal and those with less than two images, resulting in 303 remaining object parts.
-Table~\ref{paco_part} shows the part taxonomy of PACO-Part dataset.
+\textbf{PACO-Part}~ Based on the PACO~\citep{ramanathan2023paco} dataset, we build the more difficult PACO-Part benchmark for one-shot object part segmentation.
+Firstly, we filter the categories having only 1 sample.
+Then, we filter low-quality examples with an extremely small pixel area within PACO, which leads to significant noise during evaluation, resulting in 303 remaining object parts.
+Table~\ref{paco_part} shows the part taxonomy of the PACO-Part dataset.
 We split these parts into four folds, each with about 76 different object parts.